Ferrando7/Gurumitize-frontend/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

 * Create an issue with the "feature" tag".
+* Go to the "development" branch and create a new branch with a meaningful name fro the new feature.

 Thanks! :heart: :heart: :heart: